mne-tools/mne-python/doc/source/manual/convert.rst

 The channels from 160 onwards are designated as miscellaneous input channels (MISC 001, MISC 002, etc.).
-The channel names and types of these channels can be afterwards changed with the mne_rename_channels utility, see Section 11.4.5.
+The channel names and types of these channels can be afterwards changed with the mne_rename_channels utility, see :ref:`CHDCFEAJ`.
 In addition, it is possible to synthesize the digital trigger channel (STI 014) from available analog trigger channel data, see the ``--stim`` option, below.
 The synthesized trigger channel data value at sample INLINE_EQUATION will